-Also called psychological or mental abuse, this occurs when a person is spoken to or treated in such a way that it causes emotional pain and/or distress.
+A Boston premises liability lawyer knows that psychological or mental abuse, this occurs when a person is spoken to or treated in such a way that it causes emotional pain and/or distress.
 It is often divided into two categories: verbal and nonverbal.
-Verbal emotional abuse includes the use of yelling or threats to intimidate the victim, humiliation and ridicule of the victim, and using the victim as a perpetual scapegoat.
+Verbal emotional abuse includes the use of yelling or threats to intimidate the victim, humiliation, and ridicule of the victim, and using the victim as a perpetual scapegoat.
 Nonverbal emotional abuse includes ignoring and neglecting the victim, isolating the victim from others, and terrorizing the victim.
-Other examples of this type of abuse can also include treating the elder as though he or she is an infant or small child, and confining or restraining the elder for extended periods of time as punishment.
+Other examples of this type of abuse can also include treating the elder as though he or she is an infant or small child and confining or restraining the elder for extended periods of time as punishment.
 Along with physical and sexual abuse, it is one of the most common forms of nursing home abuse.

 The people who commit emotional abuse are most often male, and tend to exhibit high rates of personality disorders.
 Again, the most frequent emotional abusers of nursing home patients are staff, followed by visitors and others who live in the nursing home.
 Women are at a higher risk of being victims of mental abuse than men, and the average age of victims of elder emotional abuse is 78.

 If you see signs of elder emotional abuse in a loved one, you should report this to government officials as soon as possible.
 Then, a government-affiliated caregiver will be able to evaluate the patient and the situation in the nursing home.
 Common questions will include who the elder is interacting with, and who takes care of them on a daily basis.
 These questions will help the caregiver to figure out what is going on and the reality of the situation before making a diagnosis.